kwabenasapong/openpldoc/manual/source/display_tags.rst

 :ref:`g-display-tags` consist of two parts, a starting and an ending tag, each tag consists of brace, tag identifier, brace.

-Using a display tag
+Using a Display Tag
 -------------------

 To use :ref:`g-display-tags` surround the text with a starting tag {} followed by the text to be formatted.
 End the text to be formatted with an ending tag {/}.

-Example of use
+Example of Use
 --------------

 To make a section of text bold you would do the following in a custom slide or